Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications

-Formally speaking, given the mathematical symbols in table \ref{tab:tab1} and a discrete state space or its discretization $\mathcal{S}(S=\abs{\mathcal{S}}\in\mathbb{N_+})$, a CTSP can be defined as \begin{definition} \textbf{(Continuous Time Stochastic Process)} Given a discrete space $\mathcal{S}$, A continuous time stochastic process $\{X(t):t\ge0\}$ is a stochastic process defined on the continuous variable $t$, where for each $t_0$, the state $X(t_0)\in \mathcal{S}$ is a stochastic variable whose possibility distribution is determined by $\mathbb{P}[X(t_0)]=\mathbb{P}[X(t_0)|X(t):0\le t < t_0]$. \end{definition} For a given CTSP, the most significant distinction from the discrete case is the uncountable dimensional space of continuous sample paths denoted by $\Omega$.
+{Intuitively, a continuous time stochastic process is a sequence of random variables $X(t)$ indexed by a non-negative continuous parameter $t$, such as the position of a particle or the price of a financial instrument.} Wherein each random variable $X(t)$ lies in the same space named the state space $S$.
+In this article we consider the state space $\mathcal{S}$ with a finite size $\abs{\mathcal{S}} = S \in\mathbb{N_+}$, whereas the more generic continuous case can be solved via a discretization.
+For the current time $t = t_0$, the random variable $X(t_0)$ follows a distribution $\mathcal{F}(t_0)$ determined by the previous history $\{X(t):0\le t < t_0\}$, {i.e., if an observation is made, the random variable $X(t_0)$ falls into one specific state, as known as a realization, in the underlying space $\mathcal{S}$.} In the generic case, the distribution $\mathcal{F}(t_0)$ also varies following the evolutionary dynamics of this CTSP.
+More formally, given the mathematical symbols in Table \ref{tab:tab1}, a CTSP can be defined as \begin{definition} \textbf{(Continuous Time Stochastic Process)} Given a discrete space $\mathcal{S}$, a continuous time stochastic process $\{X(t):t\ge0\}$ is a stochastic process defined on the continuous variable $t$, where for each $t_0$, the state $X(t_0)\in \mathcal{S}$ is a stochastic variable whose possibility distribution is determined by $\mathbb{P}[X(t_0)]=\mathbb{P}[X(t_0)|X(t):0\le t < t_0]$. \end{definition} For a given CTSP, the most significant distinction from the discrete case is the uncountable dimensional space of continuous sample paths denoted by $\Omega$.
 As the time slices become thinner, the sample space becomes a disaster for both theoretical analysis and simulation.
 Henceforth, the reduced space $\bar{\Omega}_n$ consists of those paths that can be divided into finite $n\in\mathbb{N}_+$ in-variate pieces is considered, where each $\{X(t):t\ge0\}$ in $\bar{\Omega}_n$ is a piece-wise determined random function $X(t)=X_j$ for $T_{j-1}\le t < T_j$ with $T_0=0$.